laderast/BMI535slides/06_Intro_to_Docker.md

 # Introduction to Docker and Docker Containers

-## Bare Metal and VM Servers

 ![](image/containers-vs-virtual-machines.jpg)
 https://www.weave.works/blog/a-practical-guide-to-choosing-between-docker-containers-and-vms

 ## What is Docker?

 Docker uses *containers*.
 Containers contain just enough linux utilities and associated code to run that code on any machine.
 Some of them contain command line utilities, some of them can contain web servers/IDEs, some have databases.
-These containers are managed by *Docker Daemon*.
+These containers are managed by *Docker Daemon*, a service that runs on a machine.

 They contain a limited file system that is isolated from your system, but you can connect other parts of your file system to them with *Volumes*.